LadipoSanni/nkwadoma_fe/README.md

 -navigate to the client you created and click, on the tabs you'd see a tab for credentials bar, click on it.
 -in this credentials there's a hidden client secret, copy this secret -go back to your project, and open the .env file.
--paste the secret you copied to this key:
+-paste the secret key you copied to this key:
   KEYCLOAK_CLIENT_SECRET
 - The client-id and realm you created must match the one in your env
 - Still on keycloak, search for realm roles under the realm you created and create the following roles: